NumberHound/web/EconomicsData.md

 [Tableau Public Sample Data](https://public.tableau.com/en-us/s/resources) -- has some great sample data sets to work with, as well as Web data connectors.
 These web connectors allow you to do things like analyze your own social media data.

----

-## I Know What I Want, But Can't Find It

-If you know what you want, and have some key words for your search, I would suggest [Google Dataset Search](https://datasetsearch.research.google.com)

 When something is hard to measure, like popularity of something, a potential alternative to measuring popularity is using [Google Trends](https://trends.google.com/trends/).
 The problem with this is instead of giving you raw statistics, it gives you an index of everything.